appspector/android-sdk/README.md

 ```

 ## Using OkHttp interceptor instead of AppSpector Gradle Plugin
 If you don't want to use AppSpector Gradle Plugin you could use an alternative way to intercept HTTP requests and responses.
 You can manually add `AppSpectorOkHttp3Interceptor` to your OkHttpClient (Or `AppSpectorOkHttp2Interceptor` for old version of OkHttpClient).
-Also, **don't forget** to remove AppSpector plugin from your `app/build.gradle` file.
+Also, **don't forget** to remove AppSpector plugin from your `app/build.gradle` file if the plugin is added.

 ```java
 new OkHttpClient.Builder()